a9706888/FPGA_laser_whack-a-mole/README.md

 ## 📄 More Information

-For more detailed information and complete project documentation, please refer to [README.pdf](README.pdf).
+For more detailed information and complete project documentation, please refer to [report.pdf](report.pdf).